WillWLCC/gittest/readme.txt

 readme.txt
 test1

-Creating a new branch is quick.
+Creating a new branch is very quick.

 <<<<<<< HEAD
 <<<<<<< HEAD